placementstuff/placement/doc/source/install/controller-install-ubuntu.rst

 Install and configure controller node for Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the Compute service,
+This section describes how to install and configure the Placement service on
-code-named nova, on the controller node.
+the controller node.

 Prerequisites
 -------------

-Before you install and configure the Compute service, you must create
+Before you install and configure the Placement service, you must create
 databases, service credentials, and API endpoints.

 #.
 To create the databases, complete these steps: